ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 <span>{{- my_var -}}</span>
 ```

+In the HTML attributes, you normally don't need to trim the whitespaces.
+It's better to have a few extra whitespaces than a missing one.

 Note: `{{` can be replaced by any content-printing structure, e.g. `{% include '...' %}`, `{% embed '...' %}` or `{% block '...' %}`.

 ##### Complex scenario: the content is surrounded by Twig tags